DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 DePaul vs. Louisville Betting Trends

-- DePaul has won just one game against the spread this season.
+- DePaul has a record of just 1-6-0 against the spread this season.

-- A total of four out of the Blue Demons' seven games this season have hit the over.

-- Louisville has covered three times in seven games with a spread this year.

-- In the Cardinals' seven chances this year, the combined scoring has gone over the point total five times.
+- In the Blue Demons' seven games this season, the combined scoring has gone over the point total four times.

 DePaul Futures Odds